Parchments of Avroman

 The Parchments of Avroman (or Awraman) are three parchment documents, found in 1909 in a cave in the Hawraman region of Iranian Kurdistan.
-They were found in Tang-i Var, Kuh-e Salan Mountain, near the village of Shahr Hawraman.
-The documents were found in a sealed jar by a villager, and then sent to London in October 1913.
+They were found in Tang-i Var, Kuh-e Salan Mountain (کۆساڵان), near the village of Shahr Hawraman.
+The documents were found in a sealed jar by a villager, and then taken to London by Sa'eed Kurdistani in October 1913.

 The documents date from 88/87 BC to 33 AD, with two written in Greek and one in Parthian.
 They document the sale of a vineyard and other land, and include the names of Pātaspak, son of Tīrēn and Awīl, son of Baænīn.
-They were translated by philologist Ellis H. Minns and published in the Journal of Hellenic Studies.
+They were translated by philologist Ellis H. Minns and published in an article titled Parchments of the Parthian Period from Avroman in Kurdistan in the Journal of Hellenic Studies.